doctorjei/droste-ai-halo/README.md

 ```bash
 curl -fsSLO https://github.com/doctorjei/droste-ai-halo/releases/latest/download/droste-setup.sh | bash
 ```
+If you are security conscious, you can also directly pull the script and explore it by hand.
+Everything is rootless.

 To pin a version instead of tracking the newest release, swap `latest/download` for `download/v0.4.0`.
 The installer is published as a release asset; `0.4.0` is